GenPhyloProject/GenPhylo/README.md

 ### **Using GenPhylo**

 Given a tree topology, the branch lengths and the alignment lengths, **GenPhylo** generates GMM parameters and the corresponding alignments, saved in separated output files.
 Our package includes different options for generating the alignments, such as get_N_alignments(), which generates N alignments of a fixed length, or get_alignments_by_lengths(), which generates alignments of different lengths.
+Below we provide examples of how to use both functions.

-- **get_N_alignments()**
+**get_N_alignments()**

 ```python
 # Import GenPhylo package